pochih/RL-Chatbot/README.md

 *you may need a reversed model*

-*you can train it by your-self*
+*the reversed model is also trained by cornell movie-dialogs dataset, but with source and target reversed.*

-*or you can download pre-trained reversed model by*
+*you can download pre-trained reversed model by*
 ```bash
 ./script/download_reversed.sh
 ```

-*the reversed model is also trained by cornell movie-dialogs dataset, but with source and target reversed.*
+*or you can train it by your-self*

 *you don't need to change any setting about reversed model if you use pre-trained reversed model*

 #### Step6-1: test a RL model
-Let show some result of RL model, and find the different from seq2seq model :)
+Let's show some results of RL model, and find the different from seq2seq model :)
 ```bash
 ./script/test_RL.sh <PATH TO MODEL> <INPUT FILE> <OUTPUT FILE>
 ```

 #### Step6-2: simulate a dialog
-And show some dialog result of RL model
+And show some dialog results from RL model!
 ```bash
 ./script/simulate.sh <PATH TO MODEL> <SIMULATE TYPE> <INPUT FILE> <OUTPUT FILE>
 ```